moholtzberg/bidspirit-clone/JUDAICA_SPECIALIZATION.md

-# BidSpirit - Judaica Specialization
+# Pumbi - Judaica Specialization

 ## Overview
-BidSpirit is a specialized auction platform focused exclusively on **Judaica** - Jewish ceremonial objects, religious artifacts, and cultural items.
+Pumbi is a specialized auction platform focused exclusively on **Judaica** - Jewish ceremonial objects, religious artifacts, and cultural items.

 ## Our Specialty
 We specialize in authenticating, cataloging, and auctioning: